Nikersify/fig-compiler/readme.md

 // client.js
 const app = fig()
 app.use('main-view.fig') // pulls from localhost:3000/main-view.fig
-app._components['main-view'] // should be the compiled component
+app._components.get('main-view') // should be the compiled component
 ```

 # install